lumeland/lume.land/docs/core/processors.md

 site.process([".html"], minifyHTML);
 ```

-Now, all HTML pages with be minified.
+Now, all HTML pages are minified.

-## The page data
+## The page object

 As you can see in the previous example, the function receives an object with the
 page (or asset).
-This means that you can access not only to the page content but
+This object has not only the page content but much more data:
-to many other data:

 ```js
 function process(page) {